pascallaliberte/sharpen.page/_posts/2020-09-18-via-negativa-inverse-freelancing-advice.md

 > Avoid doing stuff that's **not going to be worth your time**.

 Should you specialize, or should you generalize?
-Market my skills or build a [value-ladder](/value-ladders)?
+Market my skills or build a [value-ladder][value-ladder]?
 Good options!
 How about focusing on what you should avoid:

+[value-ladder]: {% post_url 2020-01-31-productized-services-variety-of-skills-to-value-ladder %}

 > Don't **paint yourself into a corner**.